Saidiya Hartman: Theoretical concepts

 Hartman has made literary and theoretical contributions to the understanding of slavery.
 Her first book, Scenes of Subjection: Terror, Slavery, and Self-Making in Nineteenth-Century America, is an examination of, among other topics, the intersection of slavery, gender, and the development of progressivism in the United States through the exploration of blank genealogies, memory, and the lingering effects of racism.
 Working through a variety of cultural materials –- diaries, journals, legal texts, slave and other narratives, and historical song and dance—Hartman explores the precarious institution of slave power.

 Her second book, Lose Your Mother: A Journey Along the Atlantic Slave Route (2007), confronts the troubled relationships among memory, narratives, and representation.
-She concentrates on the "non-history" of the slave, the manner in which slavery "erased any conventional modality for writing an intelligible past".
-By weaving her own biography into a historical construction, "she [also] explores and evokes the non-spaces of black experience—the experience through which the African captive became a slave, became a non-person, became alienated from personhood.
-Through these experiences, came the title: "Because of the slave trade you lose your mother, if you know your history, you know where you come from.
-To lose your mother was to be denied your kin, country and identity.
-To lose your mother was to forget your past" (85).

-Hartman's contributions to understanding slavery caught the attention of UC Irvine's Frank B. Wilderson III, well known for setting groundwork and coining the phrase "Afro-pessimism".
-This criticism examines unflinching paradigmatic analysis on the structures of modernity produced by slavery and genocide.
-While he considers her Scenes of Subjection as Afro-pessimist scholarship, Hartman herself has not called it so.
+Frank B. Wilderson III, who coined the term Afro-pessimism, praised her as an Afro-pessimist scholar, though Hartman herself has not called it so.

-Contributions to historical archiving